Cyprus has signed almost 50 double tax treaties

 • The profits of a company based in one of the two jurisdictions is taxed only in the state where the company is based.
 Exception to this is when the company undertakes activities in the other contracting jurisdiction through a permanent legal entity located in it;

-If a company undertakes activities in the other contracting jurisdiction through a permanent legal entity, the profits earned by this permanent legal entity are attributed to this entity as if it was an independent one.
+If a company undertakes activities in the other contracting jurisdiction through a permanent legal entity, the profits earned by this permanent legal establishment are attributed to this entity as if it was an independent one.
 Our company registration consultants in Cyprus

 can offer more information on this matter;

-• When determining the profits of the permanent legal entity, there are allowed as deductions all the expenses, such as general administrative and executive ones.
+• When determining the profits of the permanent legal entity, there are allowed deductions for all the expenses, such as general administrative and executive ones.
 These are deductible if the permanent legal entity is an independent company;

 • Other stipulations.
 Our Cypriot company formation experts can provide further details on what these other stipulations of the Cyprus – UK double tax treaty related to the taxation of business profits are.

-Tax rates according to the Cyprus – UK double tax treaty
+Tax rates according to the Cyprus – UK double tax treaty presented by our Cyprus company formation agents

 As mentioned earlier, companies have to pay their corporate or income tax